jalalirs/arielml/README.md

 python tools/data_inspector.py
 ```

-This will launch the GUI, allowing you to load planet data, apply calibration steps, and interactively compare all detrending models (including the CPU, GPU, and Hybrid GP options) to visualize the final phase-folded transit signal.
+This will launch the GUI (shown in the screenshot above), allowing you to load planet data, apply calibration steps, and interactively compare all detrending models (including the CPU, GPU, and Hybrid GP options) to visualize the final phase-folded transit signal.

+#### Key Features of the Data Inspector:
+- **📊 Interactive Visualization**: Real-time plotting with mouse-over coordinates
+- **⚙️ Parameter Tuning**: Adjust pipeline parameters and see immediate results
+- **🔄 Pipeline Comparison**: Switch between Preprocessing, Baseline, and Bayesian pipelines
+- **📈 Multi-tab Analysis**: Separate tabs for different types of visualizations
+- **🎚️ Transit Fit Analysis**: Wavelength-specific transit depth exploration
+- **💾 Memory Management**: Efficient handling of large datasets

 ## 🔮 Next Steps